tzubeli/developer-portal/appToken.md

 print(result);
 ```

-Sucecss!
-New apptoken!
+Success!
+New appToken!
 In the response you'll get an object containing a token, as well as an ID.
 You'll need those for the next steps.

 ## Generate a Kaltura Session with the App Token